feature-engine/feature_engine/docs/api_doc/creation/index.rst

 create better features to train our algorithm by deriving the ratios of acidic-to-sweet and alcohol-to-sweet.

-In our example, we import three Python packages - os, pandas, and feature-engine.
+In our example, we import three Python packages - os, pandas, and Feature-engine.
 We also download the Kaggle dataset.
-We then use feature-engine’s ``RelativeFeatures()`` to perform feature transformation.
+We then use Feature-engine’s ``RelativeFeatures()`` to perform feature transformation.

 .. code-block:: python